-Pro tip for both Rome and Florence: You can get serious discounted admission and skip lines if you purchase the city cards.
+Pro-tip for both Rome and Florence: You can get seriously discounted admission and skip lines if you purchase the city cards.
 On our first trip to Italy, we skipped the lines for the Colosseum and the Galleria dell’Accademia by using the city cards for those cities.

 Other Suggestions for an Italy Itinerary